Understanding Cubic Feet to Liter Conversion: A complete walkthrough

 Step 3: Round to the appropriate significant figures.

 Depending on the context and the precision required, you might round the result.
-For example, you could round 141.584 L to 141.6 L or even 142 L.
+That said, for example, you could round 141.
+584 L to 141.6 L or even 142 L.

 Practical Applications: Where Cubic Feet to Liter Conversion is Used